-PyTorch API#
+PyTorch API

-This class can be used similarly to sphericart.SphericalHarmonics (its Python/NumPy counterpart), and it allows to return explicit forward gradients and/or Hessians.
+Alternatively, the class allows to return explicit forward gradients and/or Hessians of the spherical harmonics.
 For example:

 >>> import torch

->>> import sphericart.torch as sct
+>>> import sphericart.torch

->>> sh = sct.SphericalHarmonics(l_max=8, normalized=False)
+>>> sh = sphericart.torch.SphericalHarmonics(l_max=8)

 >>> xyz = torch.rand(size=(10,3))